dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 shelters, with limited success, F-18s from the Kennedy visit Bodo with another load of Walleyes, and succeed in wrecking more of the shelters there.
-It's expensive, but the captain has the munitions, and dammit, he's determined to use them!
+It's expensive, but the captain has the munitions, and dammit, he's determined to use them\!
 Interestingly, I find I'm keeping a large proportion of my A-6s loaded for anti-shipping duty.
 Those two heavy cruisers in Murmansk are having a distinct "fleet in being" effect on my operations.